mg4gh/MGMapViewer/docs/index.md

 [Here](./History.md) you can find some information, how this app was originated.

-Remark: Since the geocoding feature was added later, most feature documentation doesn't contain the quick control to start geocoding search.
+Remark: Some documentation doesn't show the search or the bounding box quick controld, since the both features ware added later.
+All in this context relevant information does include it.